• Skip to main content

 Your Struggle Is Related to Childhood

-May 17, 2020 by Matt Pavlik Leave a Comment
+May 17, 2020 by Matt Pavlik 1 Comment

 Optical illusions are fun.
-They work because of your assumptions about reality.
+They work because of assumptions about reality.
 To some degree, you will perceive what you want to perceive.
 Sometimes that aligns with reality and sometimes it doesn’t.
 Either way, after you see past the illusion, it’s difficult to be tricked again.

-As you probably know, there is a tension between wanting everything to just be okay and admitting everything isn’t okay.
+As you probably know, there is a tension between wanting everything just to be okay and admitting everything isn’t okay.

 Many of your childhood struggles continue to play out in your everyday interactions.
 You just don’t realize it unless you look intentionally.
 Without some prompting, it’s easy to leave pain buried.
 You might think you are better off leaving sleeping giants undisturbed.